-Maximum water piping length between outdoor unit and indoor unit in case of...

-1 1/4" field piping 20 m ^(a)

-(single run)

-1 1/2" field piping + V3 outdoor model (1N~) 30 m ^(a)

-(single run)

-1 1/2" field piping + W1 outdoor model (3N~) 50 m ^(a)
+aximum height difference between the indoor unit and the outdoor unit 10 m Maximum total water piping length between indoor unit and outdoor unit in case of 1 1/4" field piping 20 m ^(a) (single run) 1 1/2" field piping + V3 outdoor model (1N~) 30 m ^(a) (single run) 1 1/2" field piping + W1 outdoor model (3N~) 50 m ^(a) (single run)

-(single run)

-(a) The precise water piping length and diameter can be determined using the Hydronic Piping Calculation tool.
+- (a) The precise water piping length can be determined using the Hydronic Piping Calculation tool.
 The Hydronic Piping Calculation tool is part of the Heating Solutions Navigator which can be reached via https://professional.standbyme.daikin.eu.
-Contact your dealer if you have no access to the Heating Solutions Navigator.

-• Mind the following spacing installation guidelines:
+Contact your dealer if you have no access to the Heating Solutions Navigator. - Mind the following spacing installation guidelines: